 - To make arrangements for the provision of care for a dependant who is ill or injured.
 Again, this covers both physical and mental ill health and injury.

-The wording is important and limits the right to time off, other than dealing with the immediate situation, to arranging care and, generally, not providing it yourself.
+The wording is important and limits the right to time off for dependants, other than dealing with the immediate situation, to arranging care and, generally, not providing it yourself.

 For instance, you get a call from school to say your child has chicken pox.
 They will need to be collected from school and will only be able to go back when they are no longer infectious, usually after about a week.

 You are entitled to time off to collect your child from school and take them home but you are not entitled to take time off to look after your child until they are able to go back to school.
 This is because the right to time off is not to provide the care yourself but to enable you to arrange for someone else to do it (see “How much time off can I take?” below).

 Likewise, you would not be entitled to accompany a parent for test results or treatment for a health condition.